 “When I was 14 years old, I wrote, but I never called myself a writer until Girls Write Now told me I was.
 And then I couldn’t wait to call myself a writer again.” — Brittany Barker, mentee

-- Form a one-to-one mentoring relationship with a professional woman writer and media makers
+- Form a one-to-one mentoring relationship with a professional woman writer or media maker

 - Attend monthly, half-day writing workshops that feature guest speakers who are published authors in all genres

 - Publicly showcase work at exhibitions and our annual public reading series